doctest/doctest/doc/markdown/benchmarks.md

 The results are in seconds and are in **no way** intended to bash [**Catch**](https://github.com/philsquared/Catch) - the **doctest** framework wouldn't exist without it.

-The reason **doctest** is so light on compile times is because it forward declares everything and doesn't drag any standard headers in the source files (except for the source file it gets implemented).
+The reason **doctest** is so light on compile times is because it forward declares everything and doesn't drag any standard headers in the source files (except for the source file where the test runner gets instantiated).
 This was a design decision from day 1.

 ## Details